Day of Caring

-Close to 600 volunteers will complete more than 120 community service projects across Payne County including Stillwater, Perkins, and Cushing.
+Last year, 783 volunteers completed more than 100 community service projects across Payne County including Stillwater, Perkins, and Cushing.

 Volunteers are encouraged to join the Day of Caring Breakfast at 7:30 a.m. at Wes Watkins Center.
 More info below.